LimelightVision/LimelightDocs/docs/software_change_log.rst

 * Erosion and Dilation

 	* Enable up to one iteration of both erosion and dilation.
-	* Erosion will slightly erode the result of your HSV threshold.
-This is useful if many objects are passing through your tuned HSV threshold.
+	* Erosion will slightly erode the result of an HSV threshold.
+This is useful if many objects are passing through a tuned HSV threshold.
-	* Dilation will slightly inflate the result of your HSV threshold.
-Use this to patch holes in your thresholding result.
+	* Dilation will slightly inflate the result of an HSV threshold.
+Use this to patch holes in thresholding results.

 * Restart Button